mivok/log_group/README.md

 * log_group - identifies similar lines in a log file and groups them together, replacing any differences with wildcards.
+* log_multiline - combine multi-line log entries into one

 ## Install instructions